giulong/spectrum/docs/README.md

 This is the `highlight` node in the internal [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}:

+{% include copyCode.html %}

 ```yaml
 application:
   highlight:
     js: js/highlight.js # Path to the js used to highlight.
 Relative to the resources folder
 ```

-The `js` points to the javascript to apply to the web elements.
+The `js` property points to the javascript to apply to the web elements.
 No need to provide it explicitly if you don't need to customise it.
 This is the internal [highlight.js]({{ site.repository_url }}/spectrum/src/main/resources/js/highlight.js){:target="_blank"}, that applies a 3px red border for 500ms to the web elements, as in the screenshot below: